-Full time faculties have offices on campus and individual office hours for student appointments.
+Full time faculty members have offices on campus and individual office hours for student appointments.
 If you need to make an appointment outside of office hours, contact your Department office for instructions.

-Also, there is a class advisor for each undergraduate class or seminar.
-The student may seek advice on studies, course enrollment, career options and any difficulties in student life.
+Also, there are class advisors and academic advisors for all undergraduate classes and seminars.
+Students may seek advice on studies, course enrollment, career options and any difficulties in student life.

-·List of teachers' offices and their office hours : Academic Handbook 履修要覧/Bulletin of Information •Department offices : 履修要覧(listed first on pages of each Department) ·List of class advisors of Departments : Academic Handbook 履修要覧/Bulletin of Information
+List of teachers' offices and their office hours : Academic Handbook 履修要覧/Bulletin of Information Department offices : 履修要覧(listed first on pages of each Department) List of class advisors/academic advisors of Departments : Academic Handbook 履修要覧/Bulletin of Information